NHSI Playwriting Program

 As a writer, Marcus won Writemovies.com’s International Screenwriting Competition in 2002 with his romantic comedy The List.
 Starring Wayne Brady, Sydney Tamiia Poitier, and Jane Lynch, The List was produced in 2006 and played at numerous film festivals before being nationally broadcast as an ABC Family original movie in 2007 receiving three NAACP Image Award nominations including one for Best TV Movie.
 With a combined total of over 250,000 views on Facebook, Marcus not only stars in the comedic web series Alley Way alleywayseries.com but also wrote and directed all 9 episodes of the show’s first season.
 Season 2 is currently in post-production.

-Dolores Díaz is a Chicago-based chicana playwright and screenwriter originally from the border city of Laredo, Texas.
-She is currently developing work as part of the Playwrights Collective at TimeLine theatre and writing for the musical group Sones de México.
-In 2021, Dolores will attend Tectonic Theater Project’s Moment Work Institute in New York.
+Dolores Díaz is a Chicago-based Chicana playwright and screenwriter originally from the border city of Laredo, Texas.
+She is currently developing work with TimeLine Theatre, The Goodman Theatre, and Broken Nose Theatre.
+In the fall and spring, she will teach at Columbia College and Texas Tech University, respectively.
+In 2022, Dolores will attend Tectonic Theater Project’s Moment Work Institute in New York.

 Most recently, her play, The Curse of Giles Corey, was a finalist for the Seven Devils Playwrights Conference and a semi-finalist for the 2020 Bay Area Playwrights Festival and the 2020 Blue Ink Playwriting Award.
 Her short musical, At Home in Pilsen, was showcased in February 2020 in a collaboration between Chicago Dramatists, Chicago Music Theatre Festival, and Underscore Theatre.
 Her full length play, Los Tequileros, received a reading from 16th Street Theater in October 2019.
 Rehearsal premiered August 2019 as part of Bechdel Fest 7 with Broken Nose Theatre and the Steppenwolf LookOut Series and was performed again in October by NoMads Art Collective.
 Dolores’s play, Man of the People, was produced by Three Cat Productions in October 2018.
 Also in October 2018, Nothing Without a Company (Chicago, IL) premiered Appreciation Day; MOJOAA (Raleigh, NC) presented the play the same month.
 Performing Arts Studio presented Dolores’s work devised using Boal’s Theatre of the Oppressed methodologies as part of their Forum Theatre’s 2018-2019 season.